 But why do you need to convert website visitors into leads in the first place?

-It’s real simple.
+It’s really simple.
 According to Gleanster Research, 50% of leads are qualified, but not yet ready to buy.

 So, let that sink in for a minute the next time you think about letting website visitors walk out your virtual door without some way to continue the dialog.